Former Bronx Golf Center to Become MTA Electric Bus Depot

 Batting Cages

 Unfortunately, those traffic thoroughfares were a cause for concern for Community Boards 11 and 12, who see the foreseeable traffic nightmare.
 Community Board 12 supported the proposal.
-Baychester Square would have sat just opposite The Mall at Bay Plaza which has several tenants which include TGI Fridays, Planet Fitness, Aldi, Dunkin Donuts, and Home Depot.
+Baychester Square would have sat just opposite The Mall at Bay Plaza, which has several tenants which including TGI Fridays, Planet Fitness, Aldi, Dunkin Donuts, and Home Depot.
 Andy King, a local councilman who faced harassment and ethics violations, opined that the development was irresponsible since it does not guarantee senior housing and competes 100 yards away with Bay Plaza mall.
 Former Councilman Andy King suggested other purposes of the land should have been used for a hotel or an education and training facility for young adults.

 MTA Electric Bus Depot Render, Courtesy of MTA Press Release

-RFP released by the MTA, they are looking for a developer to build out a first-of-its-kind electric bus charging facility.
-This electric bus depot will be able to charge 225 buses at one time as the MTA ambitiously looks to reach its 2040 zero emission goals.
-Thanks to its $51 billion Capital Program the MTA will be acquiring about 60 fully-electric buses ordered in 2021.
-However, the bus depot will also be used as a last-mile three-story logistics warehouse that is proposed to generate revenue for the MTA due to its proximity to the I-95 and full use of industrial zoned land in the 550,000 square foot parcel.
+Those plans never came to fruition due to the City Council nixing development.
+According to an RFP released by the MTA, they are seeking a developer to construct a first-of-its-kind electric bus charging facility.
+This electric bus depot will be able to charge 225 buses at one time as the MTA ambitiously looks to reach its 2040 zero-emission goals.
+Thanks to its $51 billion Capital Program, the MTA will be acquiring about 60 fully-electric buses ordered in 2021.
+However, the bus depot will also be used as a last-mile three-story logistics warehouse that is proposed to generate revenue for the MTA due to its proximity to the I-95 and full use of industrial-zoned land in the 550,000 square foot parcel.

 Location: 1825 E. Gun Hill Road, Bronx, NY